orhun/personal-blog/content/ratatui-received-funding.md

 +++
-title = "Ratatui Is Funded: What's next?" date = 2024-04-08
+title = "Ratatui Received Funding: What's Next?" date = 2024-04-08

 [taxonomies]
 categories = ["Ratatui", "Thoughts"]
 +++

-Imagine your open source project got funding and you don't know what to do.

-Let's talk about that.
+Let's delve into the realm of open source funding along with Ratatui's journey.

 <!-- more -->